MariaAlonsoLeon/Search-Egine---Stage-2/README.md

 - **Dependency Inversion Principle (DIP):** High-level modules do not depend on low-level modules; both depend on abstractions.
 For example, the `Query Engine` interacts with the `Indexer` through interfaces, making it possible to change the underlying data structure or indexing mechanism without modifying the query logic.

 ## Testing:

-- **Unit Tests and Benchmarks**: The tests directory includes unit tests for individual components, such as the crawler, indexer, and query engine.
 - **Benchmarking with JMH**: Benchmarks are conducted with JMH, comparing the Java implementation with the original Python version in terms of execution time, memory consumption, and scalability.

 ## Additional Highlights: